StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

 ### Examples

-To create the `stackstate` subject with a scope that allows the user to see all elements with the label `"StackState"`:
+* Create the subject `stackstate` with a scope that allows the user to see all elements with the label `"StackState"`:
 ```text
 sts subject save stackstate 'label = "StackState"'
 ```

-To create the subject `stackstateManager` that has access to elements of type `Business Applications` within the label `StackState`:
+* Create the subject `stackstateManager` that has access to elements of type `Business Applications` within the label `StackState`:
 ```text
 sts subject save stackstateManager 'label = "StackState" AND type = "Business Application"'
 ```